 As the kitchen master at La Granja Ibiza, the native Patagonian works in close collaboration with master farmer Andy Szymanowicz, as well as with small producers from Ibiza and greater Spain, to prepare healthy, farm-to-table slow food for the communal table.
 A lifelong proponent of simple, fresh cuisine who worked at restaurants across Europe before making his way to Ibiza, José celebrates the local Mediterranean diet while taking cues from South American culinary traditions.

 Berlin-based dance collective Dabkesim was founded in 2018 by Syrian refugees Ali Hasan and Medhat Aldaabal, who met while dancing in the world-renowned German dance company Sasha Waltz & Guests.
-Their work combines contemporary and Syrian folk dance, incorporating rhythms from the Middle East, the Balkans, and Greece, while paying tribute to the diverse, pluralistic city that has become their home.
-Dabkesim also functions as a community cultural organization, hosting workshops and other social gatherings in Germany and beyond.
+Their work combines contemporary and Syrian folk dance, incorporating rhythms from the Middle East, the Balkans, and Greece.
+Dabkesim also functions as a community cultural organization, hosting workshops and other gatherings in Germany and beyond.

 Lidewij "Li"Edelkoort is one of the world's most influential trend forecasters.
 Under her Paris-based company Trend Union, she creates books that are tools used by strategists, designers, and marketers at international brands.
 Perhaps best known for her 2016 “Anti-Fashion Manifesto,” which sent shock waves through the design world, she is the Dean of Hybrid Design at the New School in New York, where she developed the MFA textiles.